 Waste oil burners require the use of clean fuel to perform efficiently and to ensure long-term durability.
 That makes it all the more important to purify black diesel before its use for heating.

-Disc stack centrifuges offer several advantages over filters for the purification of black diesel.
+Disc stack centrifuges offer several advantages over filters to purify black diesel.
 Some of these benefits are listed below.

 A high-speed black diesel centrifuge has enough centrifugal (7,000 G-force) to separate particles to the 0.5-micron level.
 This separation capability is a distinct advantage over conventional filters and gravity settling.